thinlines/DrCr/docs/docs.md

 	<tr><td></td><td>Cr</td><td>Sales</td><td></td><td>$10</td></tr>
 </table>

-If we now click *Balance sheet* from the main menu, a warning is displayed ‘Total assets do not equal total liabilities and equity.’
+If we now click *Balance sheet* from the main menu, a warning is displayed that ‘Total assets do not equal total liabilities and equity.’
 As the warning goes on to note, this is because the *Sales* account has not been configured.

 <table><tr>
 	<td>ⓘ</td>